-That’s why the Jackson Area Career Center will offer GED help free of charge at Spring Arbor University’s downtown Jackson campus beginning April 8.
+That’s why the Jackson Area Career Center will offer GED help free of charge at the Commonwealth Building.

 Students receive personalized study plans and have access to textbooks, workbooks, practice tests, and one-on-one tutoring.
 The program uses Community Action Agency instructors and proven teaching methods.
 Most importantly, GED Prep students get the confidence they need to pass the five tests that make up the GED.